 - Load variation does not affect the performance of the system.

-- Control is easy for absorption system.
+- Control is easy for absorption systems.

-- Cost of the system is less.
+- The cost of the system is lower.

-Disadvantages of Vapour absorption refrigeration system
+Disadvantages of vapour absorption refrigeration systems

-- COP of the system is low.
+- The COP of the system is low.

 - Leakages are a problem.